MobilityData/Mobility-Data-Interoperability-Principles/docs/en/procurement.md

 ```
 <p id="etl-desc" class="sr-only">
 The image depicts a flowchart with five boxes in three columns, flowing left to right.
-On the left side are the boxes "agency staff" and "agency database", both flowing into the middle box "scheduling system", which flows into two boxes on the right side, "CAD/AVL system (ODS)" and "trip planners (GTFS)".
+On the left side are the boxes "agency staff" and "agency database", both flowing into the middle box "scheduling system", which flows into two boxes on the right side, "CAD/AVL system (TODS)" and "trip planners (GTFS)".
 All boxes are dark blue and connected by a solid arrow, except for "agency database" which is a light blue box connecting to the "scheduling system" by a dashed arrow.
 </p>
 </div>